On this page

 2. Plenary 1: Unpacking Multiculturalism

 What do we mean by terms like multiculturalism, inclusion, and social cohesion?
-In this plenary, we explore the significant events and conditions that have enabled diverse communities to flourish.
+In this plenary, we explored the significant events and conditions that have enabled diverse communities to flourish.

 Speakers: